kallelat/blog-react-router-animations/README.md

-# How to add animations with React Router
+# How to add animations with React route page changes Router

 In this article I'm showing how to add a simple transition animation to React route page changes.